foqueiroz/arcdocs.github.io/book/software/libraries/eigen.md

 $ module add eigen
 ```

-The eigen module is available on ARC3 and ARC4:
+The eigen module is available on ARC3:

 ```{list-table}
 :header-rows: 1